-OCI are items of income and expense that are not recognized in profit or loss for the year in accordance with PFRS.
-The Group's OCI in 2018 and 2017 pertains to reserve for fluctuation in value of AFS investments which can be reclassified to profit or loss in subsequent period and remeasurement gains (losses) on pension liability and changes in cumulative translation adjustment which cannot be recycled to profit or loss in the subsequent period.
+OCI are items of income and expense that are not recognized in profit or loss for the year in accordance with PFRSs.
+The Group's OCI in 2019 and 2018 pertains to reserve for fluctuation in value of FVOCI, remeasurement gains (losses) on pension liability and changes in cumulative translation adjustment which cannot be recycled to profit or loss in the subsequent period.